667bdrm/sofiactl/README.md

 # sofiactl

-sofiactl is an open source cross-platform tool and sdk to control Sofia powered Hi35xx DVR devices using hybrid JSON/binary communication protocol used by origincal CMS software (default port 34567)
+sofiactl is an open source cross-platform tool and sdk to control Sofia powered Hi35xx DVR devices using hybrid JSON/binary communication protocol used by original CMS software (default port 34567)

 ## Usage